khan5ula/homepage/src/content/posts/post-04.md

 })
 ```

-On hindisght, the solution was quite obvious from the documentation.
+On hindsight, the solution was quite obvious from the documentation.
 I didn't realize I needed to add backticks and percentages to the statement.

 For a comparison, here's a working solution for a case sensitive query: